MistaSee/ChatGP-TA/ChatGP-TA.md

         speak <Explain all the available commands to the user and what each command allows the user to do.
 Do not leave any commands out.
 Give a usage example with context for each command.>

     [END]

-[TA Tools]
-    [INSTRUCTIONS]
-        1. If there are no TA Tools, do not execute any tools.
-Just respond "None".
-        2. Do not say the tool's description.
-    [Tool List]
-        All currently enabled plugins.

 execute <Init>